carlos-molina/LeyAlgomata/README.md

 # Ley Algomata (Lex Algomata)
 =============================

 Some people call it **Algorithmic Governance**.
+I prefer to call it **Lex Algomata** or (**Ley Algomatica**) because this term
+highlights two distinctive features, namely, automation and risk, as explained in 1 and 2, below.

-I belive that the term **Lex Algomata** or (**Ley Algomatica**) is more descriptive as it highlights two distinctive features of this technology that is expected to automate most of the judicial procedures that are currently executed by humans (lawyers) to enforce the law:
+In brief, the Lex Algomata, is expected to automate most of the judicial procedures that are currently executed by humans (lawyers) to enforce the law.

 1. Ley algomata: in my serious and direct definition _algo_ stands for **algorithm**